-Do you see those tiny reddish orange dots on the salad?
+Do you see those tiny reddish orange dots on the tomato spinach salad?
 That’s one of my favorite secret weapons in the kitchen.
 It’s called Alaea Sea Salt and is a Hawaiian sea salt that gets its coloring for the red clay dirt that is all over quite a bit of the islands.
 I use it in everything from making kalua pig to crispy kale chips, but one of my favorite ways to use alaea salt is sprinkling it on salads.

 Alaea Sea Salt is a traditional Hawaiian table salt that’s been used for years to season and preserve.
 A natural mineral called “Alae” (volcanic baked red clay) is added to enrich the salt with iron oxide.
 The clay imparts a subtle flavor that I find mellower and more earthy than regular sea salt.
 I love using it in salads because not only does it add an earthy saltiness to the flavor of the salad, but it gives it a delightfully crunchy texture as well.

-The first class of the Autumn series of the Healthy Cooking on a Tight Budget Program was called “Lettuce Free Salads” and the last salad we made was this simple spinach salad.
+The first class of the Autumn series of the Healthy Cooking on a Tight Budget Program was called “Lettuce Free Salads” and the last salad we made was this simple spinach tomato salad.
 All the class participants (20 women and 4 men) were excited about the new ingredients they learned about through out the class, including fennel and purslane.
 But the Alaea salt definitely got the biggest reaction.